fight fire with fire

-How can we possibly avoid these "near occasions of sin"?
-We can't drive anywhere without seeing huge billboards flaunting scantily clad women or men.
-We can't walk onto a public square or beach on this spring day of June without seeing some increasingly exposed display of skin.
-To avoid sights which could lead to temptation, we would have to be blind!
-(Mt 5:29)
+How can we possibly avoid these “near occasions of sin”?
+We can’t drive anywhere without seeing huge billboards flaunting scantily clad women or men.
+We can’t walk onto a public square or beach on a warm day of June without seeing some immodest display of skin.
+To avoid sights which could lead to temptation, we would have to be blind! (see Mt 5:29)

-Let's fight fire with fire.
-Being in extreme danger calls for extreme actions.
-If the TV is your problem, cast it out — into the trash.
+Let’s fight fire with fire.
+Extreme danger calls for extreme actions.
+If a handheld electronic device or TV is your problem, cast it out — into the trash.
 Better to lose a few hundred dollars than your eternal soul.
 If movies are your problem, cut them out.
 Better to sit at home than to have your soul rot.
 If billboards are your problem, pray for those who create them instead of fantasizing about those who appear on them.
-If beaches are your problem, don't go.
-Find some "living water" to immerse yourself in (Jn 7:38).
+If beaches are your problem, don’t go.
+Find some “living water” in which to immerse yourself (Jn 7:38).

-Ask the Holy Spirit to fill you.
-Remember, the Spirit fights against the flesh (Gal 5:17).
-"My point is that you should live in accord with the Spirit and you will not yield to the cravings of the flesh" (Gal 5:16).
+Ask the Holy Spirit to fill you with the fire of His love (see Acts 2:3).
+Allow the Spirit to fight against your fleshly temptations (Gal 5:17).
+“My point is that you should live in accord with the Spirit and you will not yield to the cravings of the flesh” (Gal 5:16).

 Prayer: Jesus, I want to be pure as You are pure (1 Jn 3:3).

 Promise: “I believe that I shall see the bounty of the Lord in the land of the living.” —Ps 27:13

 Praise: Repenting of taking fertility problems into their own hands, the Smiths gave up all reproductive practices which violated Church teaching.
 The Lord entrusted them with two foster children whom they were eventually able to adopt.